mhx/dwarfs/doc/mkdwarfs.md

 - `--file-hash=none`|*name*:
   Select the hashing function to be used for file deduplication.
 If `none` is chosen, file deduplication is disabled.
+By default, the built-in `XXH3-128` hash is used.
+This is not a secure hash function, but it is significantly faster.
+The full list of supported hash function depends on the version of OpenSSL that the binary is linked against and is shown in the output of `mkdwarfs -h`.

 - `--log-level=`*name*:
   Specifiy a logging level.